hedge-ops/people-work-releases/README.md

 4. Drag the People Work application to your Applications folder
 5. Eject the DMG

+## Privacy Policy and Terms of Service

+By downloading and using People Work, you agree to our [Terms of Service](https://people-work.io/terms) and [Privacy Policy](https://people-work.io/privacy).

 ## Quick Start Guide

 After installing People Work, you can quickly get started: